 Filters allow for different styles of shooting and image effects that would otherwise be unattainable.
 Exposures that are seconds or even minutes long during bright sunshine can be achieved with the use of a neutral density filter that blocks the light entering the lens.
 Polarizing filters can cut through glare on reflective surfaces like glass and water to reveal detail hidden behind.
 Some manufacturers specialize in creative filters for ethereal effects.

-Some of these effects can be achieved through post-production editing software, such as the ability to apply a graduated neutral density filter to darken skies.
-But it’s better practice to capture the right exposure at the source, to avoid clipping in highlights and shadows.
+Some of these effects can be achieved through post-production editing software, such as the ability to apply a graduated neutral density filter (opens in new tab) to darken skies.
+But it’s better practice to capture the right overall exposure at the source, to avoid clipping in highlights and shadows.
 If the sky is overexposed at the time of shooting, your software won't be able to bring it back.
-Also, filters like polarizers can’t yet be replicated by editing technology due to the physical way light reflects off surfaces.
+Also, filters like polarizers (opens in new tab) can’t yet be replicated by editing technology due to the physical way light reflects off surfaces.

 Best filters for photography in 2024

-One of the best circular polarizers is the Marumi DHG Super Circular PL because it has good image clarity and is reasonably priced.
+One of the best circular polarizers is the Hoya HD Nano Mk II CIR-PL because it has good image clarity and is sensibly priced.
 This filter is available for a wide range of filter threads so should fit almost any lens you have in your camera bag.